apc42190/Notepad-Qt/readme.md

-Simple Notepad app made in Qt(C++).
+Simple Notepad app made in Qt(C++).<br>
-Features: New File, Save As, open file, Copy, Cut, Paste, Undo, Redo, and Print not from local printer It's all very exciting
+Features: New File, Save As, open file, Copy, Cut, Paste, Undo, Redo, and Print not from local printer<br>
+It's all very exciting<br>